Bugsterapp/bugster-reactjs-example/README.md

 #### Configure Bugster

-Add the secret to `.bugster/config.yaml`:
+Add the secret to `.bugster/config.yaml` in your chosen implementation directory:

 ```yaml
 "x-vercel-protection-bypass": "your-secret-here"